Chart Color Schemes

 Niagara Park has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Niagara Park as of Nov 2025 is around 2,851.
-This reflects an increase of 72 people (2.6%) since the 2021 Census, which reported a population of 2,779 people.
-The change is inferred from the resident population of 2,849 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional one validated new address since the Census date.
-This level of population equates to a density ratio of 596 persons per square kilometer.
-Niagara Park's 2.6% growth since the 2021 census exceeded the SA3 area's 2.3%, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 64.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Niagara Park's population is estimated at around 2,886 as of Nov 2025.
+This reflects an increase of 107 people (3.9%) since the 2021 Census, which reported a population of 2,779 people.
+The change is inferred from the resident population of 2,791 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional one validated new address since the Census date.
+This level of population equates to a density ratio of 603 persons per square kilometer.
+Niagara Park's growth since the 2021 census exceeded that of the SA3 area (3.1%) and the SA4 region, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 64.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population, with Niagara Park's population expected to decline by 100 persons by 2041.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 49 people.
+According to this methodology, projections indicate a decline of 128 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group projected to increase by 42 people.

 Frequently Asked Questions - Population